MS-DOS and Windows command line rd and rmdir commands

 The rd and rmdir commands remove empty directories in MS-DOS.
 To delete directories with files or directories within them, you must use the deltree command.
 If you are running Microsoft Windows 2000 or Windows XP, use the /S option.

-The rd and rmdir commands are internal commands and are available in the below Microsoft operating systems.
+Rd and rmdir are internal commands that are available in the following Microsoft operating systems.

 Removes (deletes) a directory.

-If a directory contains files or folders when attempting to delete the directory you will receive "The directory is not empty." error message.
-If you want to delete directories that are full, use the deltree command or if you're using Windows 2000 or later use the below example with the /s switch.
+If a directory contains files or folders, you will receive "The directory is not empty." error message if you try to use rd or rmdir.
+If you want to delete directories that are full, use the deltree command or if you're using Windows 2000 or later, use the example code below with the /s switch.

 rmdir c:\test /s

-Windows 2000, Windows XP and later versions of Windows can use this option with a prompt to permanently delete the test directory and all subdirectories and files.
+Windows 2000, Windows XP and later versions of Windows can use this option with a prompt to permanently delete the test directory, subdirectories, and files.
 Adding the /q switch would suppress the prompt.